Qalandar (TV series)

-Qalandar is a Pakistani television series first broadcast on Geo Entertainment from 14 October 2022.
+Qalandar is a Pakistani television series first broadcast on Geo Entertainment on 14 October 2022.
 It is written by Samra Bukhari and produced by Abdullah Kadwani and Asad Qureshi under the banner of 7th Sky Entertainment, with Mikaal Zulfiqar as developer.
 The cast of the series includes Komal Meer, Muneeb Butt, Ali Abbas, Hiba Aziz, Asma Abbas and Kinza Razzak.